-- (1) A VASP licensee must: - (a) maintain a capital and financial requirement as determined by the Commissioner; and - (b) have its annual accounts audited in the manner prescribed in the Regulations; and - (c) if it has custody of one or more virtual assets, ensure the virtual assets are subject to the claims of its creditors; and - (d) ensure that the business activities are adequate and appropriate for the scale and nature of the business and address the following: - (i) the recording, storing, protecting and transmission of information; and - (ii) the effecting and monitoring of transactions; and - (iii) the operation of the measure taken for securing the timely discharge, whether by performance, compromise or otherwise, and the right and liabilities of the parties to transactions; and - (iv) the safeguarding and administration of asset belonging to investors; and - (v) in the event of disruption- business continuity and planning; and - (e) give written notice to the Commissioner when it is aware of any market manipulation or abusive trading on its virtual assets exchange and implement appropriate remedial measures and provide the Commissioner with such additional assistance as may be directed by the Commissioner. - (2) In addition, for a VASP licensee with a class D, D.1 or D.4 licence, the VASP licensee must: - (a) be able to identify and detect any suspicious price spikes or anomalies; and
+- (1) A VASP licensee must: - (a) have its annual accounts audited in the manner prescribed in the Regulations; and - (b) if it has custody of one or more virtual assets, ensure the virtual assets are subject to the claims of its creditors; and - (c) ensure that the business activities are adequate and appropriate for the scale and nature of the business and address the following: - (i) the recording, storing, protecting and transmission of information; and - (ii) the effecting and monitoring of transactions; and - (iii) the operation of the measure taken for securing the timely discharge, whether by performance, compromise or otherwise, and the right and liabilities of the parties to transactions; and - (iv) the safeguarding and administration of asset belonging to investors; and - (v) in the event of disruption- business continuity and planning; and - (d) give written notice to the Commissioner when it is aware of any market manipulation or abusive trading on its virtual assets exchange and implement appropriate remedial measures and provide the Commissioner with such additional assistance as may be directed by the Commissioner. - (2) In addition, for a VASP licensee with a class D, D.1 or D.4 licence, the VASP licensee must: - (a) be able to identify and detect any suspicious price spikes or anomalies; and - (b) prevent and monitor abusive trading strategies; and

-- (b) prevent and monitor abusive trading strategies; and - (c) take immediate step for the restriction or suspension of trading upon discovery of market manipulative or abusing trading activities including temporarily freezing of accounts.
+(c) take immediate step for the restriction or suspension of trading upon discovery of market manipulative or abusing trading activities including temporarily freezing of accounts.